 CudaText is a cross-platform text editor, written in Lazarus.
 Open source project.
-It starts quite fast (0.5 sec with 30 plugins on CPU Intel Core i3 3Hz).
+It starts quite fast (~0.3 sec with ~30 plugins, on Linux on CPU Intel Core i3 3Hz).
 It is extensible by Python add-ons (plugins, linters, code tree parsers, external tools).
 Syntax parser is feature-rich, based on EControl engine (though not as fast as in some competitors).

 - Syntax highlight for lot of languages (230+ lexers).